-- Through the Eyes of Madness: Starts with Beverly, who begins seeing genital mutations in his patients that may not really exist.
+- Sanity Slippage: Because of his addiction to meds, his jealousy and his difficulty to live independently from his brother, Beverly becomes increasingly insane.
+He begins seeing genital mutations in his patients that do not really exist.
 But the madness spreads to Elliot via twin osmosis.
 This leads to them using a scalpel to perform a "separation procedure", AKA a murder-suicide.

 - Troubled Fetal Position: Beverly does the "rocking back and forth" variation at one point.

-- Twin Threesome Fantasy: Elliot orders up an evening of "entertainment" with a pair of high-class twin hookers called Coral and Mimsy.
+- Elliot orders up an evening of "entertainment" with a pair of high-class twin hookers called Coral and Mimsy.
 Taking it even further, he requests that one of them call him by his own name, and the other call him by his brother's name...